Bruce Cathie: Eltanin antenna controversy

 A year earlier, in 1964, the USNS Eltanin, operating off of Cape Horn, recorded undersea structures.
 Cathie believed that this material was related to his developing theory, according to Mark Pilkington in The Guardian.
-The object later known as the Eltanin Antenna was identified as a Chondrocladia concrescens in 1971.
+The object later known as the Eltanin Antenna was identified as the carnivorous sponge Cladorhiza concrescens in 1971.
 Cathie reportedly described the Eltanin Antenna as a "bit of ironmongery" prior to its identification.
-He maintained until his death that there were acknowledged visual similarities between the Eltanin Antenna and Chondrocladia concrescens, but that the comparison was an attempted "cover-up", according to Vice.
+He maintained until his death that there were acknowledged visual similarities between the Eltanin Antenna and Cladorhiza concrescens, but that the comparison was an attempted "cover-up", according to Vice.
 Reports also stated that Cathie nevertheless appeared on radio programs and on UFO-related lecture circuits as a speaker and commentator.
 Pilkington observed that Cathie had studied the works of French ufologist Aimé Michel.
 Yarwood wrote that Cathie's work was "disparaged and ridiculed", and noted that publishers were unwilling to work with him at the time.
 Vice identified Cathie's works on UFOs as "fringe".